 A skin cancer screening is a visual inspection of your skin by a medical professional of your moles, freckles and other marks.
 There is no need to take blood, and nothing will be cut or removed at the time of the screening.
 Screenings generally take only 15 minutes.

-At a screening in a doctor's office, you will most likely need to undress for the screening so that your entire body can be carefully checked.
-If the screening is at a public event, the doctor will do a visual inspection of exposed skin areas such as face, head, arms, hands, legs and feet.
+At a screening in a dermatologist's office, you will most likely need to undress for the screening so that your entire body can be carefully checked.
+If the screening is at a public event, the physician will do a visual inspection of exposed skin areas such as face, head, arms, hands, legs and feet.

 Dermatologic surgeons are dermatologists who have unique qualifications and experience in the use of a wide variety of surgical and non-surgical methods of treating the skin and preventing skin problems.